RunOnYourOwn/TurfTrack/docs/tasks.md

 - [ ] Team/company management
 - [ ] Advanced analytics
 - [ ] Integration with other weather services
+- [ ] Add GDD export functionality
+- [ ] Add 'lawn_name' and 'next_threshold_date' to GDD models API and frontend table for improved analytics and clarity

 ## Notes

+- MVP achieved: GDD models, analytics, weather sync, and task monitoring are complete and robust
 - Weather data deduplication and scheduled updates are fully implemented and tested
 - Weather data updates are now atomic and race-condition free
 - Task status tracking is implemented and ready for frontend integration